IuliiaKonovalova/school_app/README.md

 | SECRET_KEY | ... |

-* Copy the value of DATABASE_URL and input it into the .env file and generate secret key (you may use [Djecrety](https://djecrety.ir/) for secret key generation).
+* Copy the value of DATABASE_URL and input it into the .env file and generate a secret key (you may use [Djecrety](https://djecrety.ir/) for secret key generation).
-* Create EMAIL_HOST_PASS and EMAIL_HOST_USER with gmail account and add values to these keys.
+* Create EMAIL_HOST_PASS and EMAIL_HOST_USER with a gmail account and add values to these keys.
 * Migrate changes.
 * Set debug to False in settings.py
 * Commit and push the changes to GitHub.
-* Connect you repository to Heroku.
+* Connect your repository to Heroku.

   ![Heroku.
 Connect to Heroku](documentation/deployment/heroku_connect_github.png)